OpenFn/docs/docs/source-apps.md

 Every time this job runs it will only fetch new data, by default.

 ## SurveyCTO
-SurveyCTO does not push data to OpenFn.
+SurveyCTO is not able to push data to external URLs.
 In order to fetch data from SurveyCTO, you must run a job on a using `language-surveycto`:
 ```js
 fetchSubmissions(
   "form_id", // the form id